wp-plugins/auto-terms-of-service-and-privacy-policy/readme.txt

 How can I give back?

-Please rate the plugin, Tweet about it (mentioning @TourKick would be appreciated), contribute code enhancements, etc. I do not want monetary compensation for this particular project, but thank you for the thought.
+Please rate the plugin, Tweet about it (mention @TourKick if you'd like to give me warm fuzzies), contribute code enhancements, etc. I do not want monetary compensation for this particular project, but thank you for the thought.

 How do I add a "to the top" link?